 Going off to university is an exciting time.
 It's filled with fun times and many firsts, including finding your first property.
 Finding the ideal place is probably at the top of your list.
-However, you need to know that you might find the perfect property but it comes with one of the types of landlords you want to avoid.
-Some landlords you want to avoid are easy to spot when you're looking at properties, whilst others aren't apparent until you've already moved in.
+However, you need to know that you might find the perfect student accommodation but it comes with one of the types of landlords you want to avoid.
+Some landlords you want to avoid are easy to spot when you're looking at student properties, whilst others aren't apparent until you've already moved in.
 Here's a look at some types of landlords you want to avoid when securing student accommodations.

 Larry The Lecherous